RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 ![](images/f7aea1f7a650338e844d566fbe894c8e.jpg)

 Use the Copybook Dependency view to show where in the source file's structure the COPY statements appear, and which copybooks they reference.
-If the Copybook Dependency view is not displayed in the Team Developer perspective, to open this view click **Window \> Show View \> Other \> Micro Focus \> Copybook Dependency**.
+If the Copybook Dependency view is not displayed in the Team Developer perspective, to open this view click **Window \> Show View \> Other \> Rocket Software \> Copybook Dependency**.

 ![](images/e3aa258b24ae86229c1a4afc86334e5e.jpg)

 Click a copybook reference in the Copybook Dependency view to locate the associated COPY statemen the appropriate line in the source code.

-**Unused data**
+**Unused Data**

 Notice that some data items in the Data Division are crossed out.
-This is because they are not referenc the Procedure Division.
+This is because they are not referenced in the Procedure Division.

-**Program outline**
+**Program Outline**

-1. Right-click anywhere in the COBOL editor, and select **Quick Outline**.
+1. Right-click anywhere in the COBOL editor and select **Quick Outline**.
 This opens a pop-up with the outline of the program similar to what the Outline view shows.
 2. Press **Ctrl+O** in the pop-up to see a more detailed outline similar to the Program Outline view.
-3. Double-click an item in the outline to see how the cursor positions itself on the line of code that this outline item refers to.
+3. Double-click an item in the outline to see how the cursor positions itself on the line of code that this outline item refers to.<!-- Double clicking items closes the pop-up.-->
-4. Click on the permanent Outline view.
+4. Click in the permanent Outline view.

    ![](images/0a83561f1813ee83b9864c7ff1316134.jpg)